Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Easy Baked Pork Chops recipe is bursting with sweet and smoky flavor for a 30 minute meal you’ll love.
-Seasoned with a variety of spices, they’re the tastiest oven baked boneless pork chops you’ll ever make!
+These Easy Baked Pork Chops are bursting with sweet and smoky flavor for a 30 minute meal you’ll love.
+Seasoned with a variety of spices, they’re the tastiest oven-baked boneless pork chops you’ll ever make!
 Whole30 option.

 Who doesn’t love a one-pan recipe?
 Honestly, they’re lifesavers when it comes to making nourishing meals without spending hours in the kitchen.
-Plus, from Superfood Baked Salmon, to Persian Spiced Pan Roasted Chicken, and this Mexican Quinoa Skillet Dinner, there’s something to fit everyone’s needs!
-However, while these recipes are all great and definitely guaranteed to please a crowd, I’ve noticed that I don’t often see many one-pan pork chop options.
+From Superfood Baked Salmon, to Persian Spiced Pan Roasted Chicken, and this Mexican Quinoa Skillet Dinner, there’s something for everyone!
+However, I’ve noticed that I don’t often see many one-pan pork chop recipes.

-Not to mention, with these oven baked boneless pork chops you’ll be in and out of the chicken in 30 minutes!
+With these oven baked boneless pork chops you’ll be in and out of the kitchen in 30 minutes!
 However, that’s not the only reason you’re going to love this recipe.
 They’re also:

 • Made with spices you probably already have in your pantry